laurynas-biveinis/dotfiles/README.md

 Create `~/dotfiles/dotfiles/extra_modules` with extra modules to include, e.g. "emacs nightly"

-`cd ~/dotfiles && stow bash git scripts $(cat dotfiles/extra_modules)`
+Check that existing .bashrc .profile files are OK to overwrite, rm them, and `cd ~/dotfiles && stow bash git scripts $(cat dotfiles/extra_modules)`

 If "emacs" is enabled, then